newhavenio/code-of-conduct/README.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by opening an issue or contacting one or more of the project maintainers.

+Unpopular opinions are welcome, so long as their assumptions do not challenge those of the mission.
+For example, opinions like racial superiority are unacceptable because they necessary conflict with egalitarianism and universal human rights, which is the foundation of our mission of inclusivity.
+On the other hand, conservative, libertarian, and other non-progressive opinions are acceptable so long as they are not predicated on any assumptions that conflict with the moral imperatives of equality, democracy, and non-violence.

+When confronted about an unpopular opinion, remember to be respectful, empathetic, and appreciative of how other people could be affected differently by an application of your principle.
+If civility cannot be maintained, there should be an arbitration whereupon either both parties come to consensus, that conversation is avoided or, as a last resort, one of the parties is removed from a channel or the organization.

 This Code of Conduct is adapted from the Contributor Covenant, version 1.1.0, available from http://contributor-covenant.org/version/1/1/0/